natalieagus/50033/docs/01-newborns/basics.md

 <ImageCard path={"https://docs.unity3d.com/uploads/Main/monobehaviour_flowchart.svg"} customClass={"invert-color"} widthPercentage="100%"/>

 Usually we don’t implement all of them.
-One of the more common ones to implement are: `Start, Update, FixedUpdate, LateUpdate, OnTrigger, OnCollision, OnMouse OnDestroy`, and some internal animation state machines if you use `AnimationControllers`.
+One of the more common ones to implement are: `Start, Update, FixedUpdate, LateUpdate, OnTrigger, OnCollision, OnMouse, OnDestroy`, and some internal animation state machines if you use `AnimationControllers`.
 We will learn that in the next series.

 ## Unity 2D Physics Engine